MercuryWorkshop/dreamlandjs/README.md

 ## Building a custom bundle

-If you care about the bundle size, it is reccommended to serve a custom bundle with only the features you need.
+If you care about the bundle size, it is recommended to serve a custom bundle with only the features you need.

 ```bash
 git clone https://MercuryWorkshop/dreamland